yifanyin11/yifanyin11.github.io/index.md

 * Working on visual perception of a mosquito micro-dissection system
 * Background in Robot Operating System (ROS), camera models, object detection, semantic segmentation, visual-servoing methods, perception systems
 * Developed semantic segmentation algorithms using Mask R-CNN for the detection and localization of the robot tooltip; results up to subpixel accuracy
-* Designed and implemented a 2D domain randomization pipeline for data augmentation and image label refinements; the optimized tool can generate ~800 images with random or given backgrounds per min for training
+* Designed and implemented a 2D domain randomization pipeline for data augmentation and annotation refinements; the optimized tool can generate ~800 images with random or given backgrounds per min for training
 * Participated in the development of a framework for integrated data managements during network training, inference and evaluation, to keep data streams organized
 * Designed and implemented visual-servoing methods for accurate robot manipulation